Rudra627/clone-app/README.md

-# clone-app
+# calculator-app
-this is my 1st react project
+this is my 1st project